karatelabs/karate/karate-netty/README.md

 java -Dkarate.config.dir=parentdir/somedir -jar karate.jar my-test.feature
 ```

-If you want to pass any custom or environment variables, make sure they are *before* the `-jar` part else they are will not be passed to the JVM.
+If you want to pass any custom or environment variables, make sure they are *before* the `-jar` part else they will not be passed to the JVM.
 For example:

 ```cucumber
 java -Dfoo=bar -Dbaz=ban -jar karate.jar my-test.feature